jonchang/fishtreeoflife.org/about.md

 ---
 layout: page
 title: About
-description: About Fish Tree of Life website, citation and contact information
+description: Citing the ray-finned fish phylogeny, information about the Fish Tree of Life
 ---

 ## Citing